-Higher rate taxpayer - how do I get the extra tax relief?
+I pay higher than basic rate tax - how do I get the extra tax relief?

-If you’re a higher or additional rate taxpayer, make sure you claim the extra tax relief on your pension contributions.28 April 2015 Back to results
+If you pay tax at a rate higher than basic rate, make sure you claim the extra tax relief on your pension contributions.29 April 2020 Back to results

 You probably already know that the government tops up your pension by adding basic rate tax relief of 20% to all your personal contributions (up to the maximum of 100% of your relevant UK earnings or £2,880 if this is greater).
-But did you know that, if you’re a higher or additional rate taxpayer, you’re entitled to extra tax relief on top of this?
+But did you know that, if you pay tax at a rate higher than basic rate, you're entitled to extra tax relief on top of this?

 You can claim this by either: